Cuba approves animal welfare law after civil society pressure

 Supporters of cock fighting, often hosted in official arenas, say it is part of Cuban, and more broadly Caribbean, culture.
 Activists say it should at the very least be strictly regulated to avoid unnecessary cruelty.

-To those worrying the decree may not be far-reaching enough, Baro said "it is better to have a minimal framework of legal protection than nothing."
+To those worrying the decree may not be far-reaching enough, Cuban independent journalist Monica Baro said in a widely shared Facebook post: "It is better to have a minimal framework of legal protection than nothing."

 (Reporting by Nelson Acosta and Reuters TV; Writing by Sarah Marsh; editing by Diane Craft)